aspose-words/Aspose-Words-Tutorials/words/english/java/document-conversion-and-export/_index.md

 Learn how to add watermarks to documents in Aspose.Words for Java.
 Customize text and image watermarks for professional-looking documents.
 ### [Formatting Tables and Table Styles in Aspose.Words for Java](./formatting-tables-and-table-styles/)
 Learn how to format tables and apply table styles in Aspose.Words for Java.
 Explore step-by-step guides with source code for effective table formatting.
 Enhance your document layout with Aspose.Words.
+### [How to Export LaTeX from Word: Convert DOCX to Markdown & Save as PDF](./how-to-export-latex-from-word-convert-docx-to-markdown-save/) Learn how to export LaTeX from Word by converting DOCX to Markdown and saving as PDF with Aspose.Words for Java.

 {{< /blocks/products/pf/tutorial-page-section >}}